internetee/registry/doc/epp-examples.md

 </epp>
 ```

-### EPP Domain with valid domain renews a domain when outzone_at or delete_at is nil for some reason
+### EPP Domain with valid domain renews a domain when outzone_at or delete_date is nil for some reason

 REQUEST: